tparchman/F23_BIOL792/week4_unixIV/unixIV_primer.md

 ## 3. substituting matches with `sed`

-`sed` is an efficient tool for manipulating large numbers of text files using single lines of code, when the goal is replacing one pattern of text with another. `sed` is flexible with regular expressions, and can locate specific or highly fuzzy matches.
-Let's explore this command with `grouse_bams.txt`, which contains a simple list of file names from a DNA sequencing project.
+`sed` (**S**tream **ED**itor) is an efficient tool for manipulating large numbers of text files using single lines of code, when the goal is replacing one pattern of text with another. `sed` is flexible with regular expressions, and can locate specific or highly fuzzy matches.

+Lets start by looking at the simplest use of `sed` to replace one pattern with another, using the file `steinbeck.txt`, which has a three paragraph of John Steinbeck's work and writing.

+We could replace instances of "he" with "John" using:

+    $ sed "s/he/John/" steinbeck.txt

+The above will send to STDOUT the text, with the first instance of "he" replaced with John.
+To replace all instances we would use "g" for global, at the end of the regular expression:

+    $ sed "s/he/John/g" steinbeck.txt

+A few things to notice here is that wherever "he" occurs, it will be replaced.
+So, "The" is altered to "TJohn", where is altered to "wJohnre", etc.

+Let's explore this command some more with `grouse_bams.txt`, which contains a simple list of file names from a DNA sequencing project.
 You'll notice that information is separated by both underscores and periods.
 The important information in this file lies between the first underscore and the first period (e.g., `CO_HC_20`), as this code represents the individual's geographic region (e.g., `CO`), the individual's population (e.g., `HC`), and the individual's  id number (e.g., `20`).
 Let's first use `sed` to delete the extra text that we might not care about.
 Since we need to remove different parts (`aln_` and `.sorted.bam`), we can to use a `|` in our command.
 Also, since periods are special characters in this case, we will need to escape them using a `\` in our substitution statement.

     $ sed "s/aln_//" grouse_bams.txt | sed "s/\.sorted\.bam//" > grouse_ids.txt